kourgeorge/project-origin/README.md

 It may refer to Intelligent creatures or subjects that live in some universe and want to survive using their intelligence and skills.
 Depending on the universe rules and physics they live in, these creatures may develop complicated skills such as collaboration and communication.

-In the last few years, with the emerge of deep learning and reinforcement learning, there has been a great effort to develop environments that can be used to demonstrate the ability of AI.
+In the last few years, with the emerging interest in deep learning and reinforcement learning, there has been a great effort to develop environments that can be used to demonstrate the ability of AI.
-Nevertheless, most of these simulations are game environment, see for instance the [https://gym.openai.com/](OpenAI gym).
+Nevertheless, most of these simulations are game environment, see for instance the (OpenAI gym)[https://gym.openai.com/].
 However, the limitation of game environments is that the actions of the agents are limited and its goal is too strict.
-While it is nice to show how artificial agent can master games, it is more interesting to see  how artificial creatures can develop complex behavior, social behavior and survival skills.
+While it is nice to show how artificial agent can master games, it is more interesting to see  how artificial creatures can develop complex behavior, social behavior, and survival skills.
 This simulation aims at developing a sample environment to satisfy this unmet need.
 It is the first attempt to develop an environment that allows investigating how intelligence may be developed under a specific physics.
 How it can learn to survive and react to signals from the environment using reinforcement learning.